-If there’s one place in particular that’s been flying under the radar when it comes to its street art scene, it’s Perth.
+One city that flies under the radar when it comes to its street art scene is Perth.

 However, this hasn’t always been the case.

-This has led to a weird juxtaposition of some fantastic urban murals, sometimes right next to well… public monstrosities.
+This has led to a weird juxtaposition of some fantastic urban murals, sometimes right next to well… you can only describe them as public monstrosities.

-However most are quite lovely and just have interesting stories behind them.
-Or are probably not quite worth the exorbitant price tag that came with commission and installation.
+Others are possibly not quite worth the exorbitant price tag that came with commission and installation.

 Let’s ease ourselves into proceedings.

-Here are some truly fantastic pieces of art to be found around the city – from street art in Perth to some truly cool sculptures.
+Here are some truly fantastic pieces of art to be found around the city – from urban art in Perth to some truly cool sculptures.

 Alfred Hitchcock on the Cygnet Theatre in Como

-If you’re into art deco or cool cinemas in general, you’ll love the Grand Cygnet Cinema.
+If you’re into art deco or arthouse cinemas in general, you’ll love the Grand Cygnet Cinema.

 The cinema is located in Como and if you wander around to the left, you’ll find film legend Alfred Hitchcock staring back at you – a 2013 work by American street artist Nils Westergard.